Hanoi is my favorite city in Vietnam. I wasn’t so sure after our first trip from two years ago, but a recent month-long stay made it clear.

 25 Must-Try Vietnamese Restaurants & Street Food Stalls

-While the link above takes you to a general Vietnamese food guide, this one focuses on the best restaurants in Hanoi.
-From nationwide favorites like pho and banh mi to northern delicacies like bun cha and cha ca, this list will show you where to find some of the best places to eat in the city.
+While the link above takes you to a general Vietnamese food guide, this Hanoi food guide focuses on the best restaurants and street food stalls in the city.
+From nationwide favorites like pho and banh mi to northern delicacies like bun cha and cha ca, this list will lead you to some of the best places to eat in Hanoi.

 Twenty-five may be too many for most people so I’ve listed our top five favorites below to help you narrow it down.
 Do check out our Hanoi food guide for more pictures and information on each of these restaurants.